IntensiveCoLearning/english_2nd/Zhangdajiang.md

               I perfer a gold necklace to a sliver one.
               I want to be rich one day
               She always wears the latest fashion

+### 2024.10.24
+     The student is explaining why she is late for school Her boss wants to know the reason she is late
+     The food is the reason why I love this city
+     She loves her occupation and does a good job
+     The police officer is giving a talk to the students There are many different types of engineers
+     The boss asked his assistant to buy a coffee for him Best wishes to you in the new year
+     Take care is another way to say goodbye

 <!-- Content_END -->